-'''

 print myframes.mask.activeMaskTypes

-'''

-The MaskViewer works on a frame and a ramp but not a cube.
-Using the MaskViewer you can also create and modify masks yourself, although if you wanted to do a mass-flagging of data it is easier to do that with a python script (see Chap.
+The PPV works on a frame and a ramp but not a cube.
+Using the PPV you can also create and modify masks yourself, although if you wanted to do a mass-flagging of data it is easier to do that with a python script (see Chap.
 4 for some help).
-To call it up, here on a Ramps product, type:
+To use the PPV on a PACS product simply right-click on it in the Variables panel and it will be offered.